geerlingguy/ansible-role-postgresql/README.md

       - option: log_directory
         value: 'log'

 Global configuration options that will be set in `postgresql.conf`.
-Note that if you override 'log_directory' with another, absolute path, this role will create it for you.
+Note that if you override 'log_directory' with another path, this role will create it for you.

     postgresql_hba_entries:
       - { type: local, database: all, user: postgres, auth_method: peer }